A stranger saved me from a Christmas blizzard. Now I'm stranded again

 Now that the UK travel bubble has been canceled and London is in lockdown, I'll be spending the holidays with my new housemate of a few months, and catching up with friends and family over video.

-Back in 2009, I used Google Hangouts to ring home when was stranded, and video calls have also been a great help this year -- and the WiFi's better too.
+Back in 2009, I used Google Hangouts to ring home when stranded, and video calls have also been a great help this year -- and the WiFi's better too.

 I'll be messaging Susan today ahead of our anniversary, to learn how the rest of her year has panned out.
 Back in April, her work as a realtor had paused, but she told me she was doing her best to "enjoy the less stressful life" and "really trying to make lemonade with lemons here."